chaschev/bear/README.md

 Bear is designed to be used as a normal Java library.
 A possible way to run it's projects is to have it on classpath and do `new YourBearProject().deploy()`.

-To install the latest stage version of Bear you need to run in your console:
+To install the latest stage version of Bear, type in your console:

     mvn com.chaschev:installation-maven-plugin:1.4:install -Dartifact=com.chaschev:bear -Dshapshots=true -U